Chukyyfer/Where-you-already-help-people/README.md

 ## About

-It's a survey about how we can help people, and the community at large.
+It's a survey & platform about how we can help people, and the community at large.

 ## Getting Started